mengbinhao/jack-note/docs/english/NPR.md

   - verdict n
   - dialogue n/vi/vt
   - minority n | majority n

+  > if I can keep track all of this
+  > on a more personal note
+  > frankly speaking
+  > first of all

 - 2019.10.17
   - typhoon n | hurricane n